RTEMS/rtems-docs/develenv/directory.rst

 ``${RTEMS_ROOT}/doc/user/``
-    This directory contains the source code for the *RTEMS Applications C User’s Guide* which documents the Classic API.
+    This directory contains the source code for the *RTEMS Applications C User's Guide* which documents the Classic API.

 ..
 COMMENT: COPYRIGHT (c) 1989-2007.